tanteckfang/tp/docs/team/leontan2.md

 title: Tan Jia Liang Leon's Project Portfolio Page
 ---

-## Project: NUSCourseMates
+## Project: NUSCoursemates

 ### Overview
-NUSCourseMates is a desktop address book application used for keeping track of the courses your contacts are taking.
+NUSCoursemates is a desktop address book application used for keeping track of the courses your contacts are taking.
 The user interacts with it using a Command Line Interface (CLI), and it has a Graphical User Interface (GUI) created with JavaFX.
 It is written in Java, and has about 20 kLoC.